Hornsby Crusher Plant

 Going Beyond It

-Sustainability was driven through the extensive reuse of on-site materials.
+A site-wide sustainability framework was created by Hornsby Shire Council, alignment with which was achieved through the extensive reuse of on-site materials.
 Sandstone, concrete, culverts, and ballast were repurposed throughout the park, reducing waste and preserving the site’s history.
 Recovered industrial elements were also integrated into the design, including an original crushing plate reinstalled as a feature piece.
 Existing rock formations were retained and enhanced as natural landscape elements.
 Custom access solutions, including a bespoke steel staircase and accessible ramp system, were carefully integrated into the new space balancing functionality, inclusivity, and minimal site impact.

 The Pluses We Brought To This Project